dr-eduardovasconcelos/MPA-Markovian-Processes-Analyst-/README.md

 There is a help link on the top-right of the page, there, you can have an idea of how to use the system.
 You can also watch this video https://youtu.be/052JjBkhKwk.
 In this video, I show the basic steps to use the system.
 There is a little problem that is easy to overcome.
-The lesson is in Portuguese, which is not a big problem for those that have a little creativity:)
+The lesson is in Portuguese, which is not a big problem for those who have a little creativity :)

 --What kind of analysis can I do?